-I have A LOT of banister to drape with cedar garland, so I really had to weigh out the cost carefully.
-The reason this particular garland made the most sense is that it’s a full 72″ or 6 feet in length for $20 AND it looks so realistic.
-Everywhere else I looked, the cedar garlands either cost an arm and a leg for 72″ lengths or they were reasonably priced but much shorter, which meant I would need more of them.
-In either case, I was going to be making an investment.
+I have a lot of banister to drape with cedar garland, so I had to weigh out the cost carefully.
+This garland made the most sense because it looks so realistic and it’s a full 72″ (six feet) in length for $20.
+All other cedar garlands I’ve seen either cost an arm and a leg for this length, or are shorter, which would mean using more of them.
+This one ended up being the perfect realistic faux cedar garland for my needs.

 I had to weave two garlands together for each section, as they are a bit sparse on their own, but even so, I will still be able to drape my entire banister for a lot less than if I had gone with the other options.
 Here’s how I put my garland together.

 How to Achieve a Realistic Faux Cedar Garland